Ayushjsgithub/COMICDORO/README.md

 # Comic Themed Pomodoro Timer ⏱️✨

-A comic-themed productivity timer with motivational quotes, breaks and editable.
+A comic-themed productivity timer with motivational quotes, breaks and more.

 ## 💡Features
 - 🧠 Editable timer before session start